Sustainability

 Teijin Group Basic Policies for Social Contributions

-The Teijin Group established the Basic Policies for Social Contributions.
-Based on these policies, we are promoting shared social contribution activities across the Group.
-At the same time, we are engaging in activities that cater to the individuality of each business unit and business site.
+The Teijin Group has established Basic Policies for Social Contributions.
+Based on these policies, we promote common social contribution activities across the Group, while also implementing initiatives that reflect the unique characteristics of each business unit and site.

 Teijin Group System to Promote Social Contribution Activities

-Based on its Code of Conduct, the Teijin Group promotes social contribution activities in each business unit and business site from the standpoints of science and education, culture, health and sports activities, environmental preservation activities, and disaster prevention activities.
+Based on its Basic Policies for Social Contributions, the Teijin Group promotes social contribution activities in each business unit and business site from the standpoints of science and education, culture, health and sports activities, environmental preservation activities, and disaster prevention activities.
 In addition, the Sustainability Development and Engagement Department plays a central role in supporting volunteer activities and proposing Groupwide social contribution programs in which employees can easily engage.
 Through these programs, we are fostering human resources who can participate independently in and promote social contribution activities.

-Breakdown of expenses of social contribution activities in FY2023
+Breakdown of expenses of social contribution activities in FY2024

 Supporting the Development of Local Communities